jmontleon/quarkus-coolstore-pipeline/README.md

 # Use
 1. Run the deploy-coolstore-prereqs pipeline.
 You can accept the default options
 1. Run the deploy-coolstore pipeline.
 You should should a volumeClaimTemplate for the workspace.
+You may want to change the repo and branch to whatever you're working on.
 You can rerun this pipeline as many times as you want to redeploy the app.
+1. A route will be create and your coolstore instance will be available at https://coolstore-$namspace.apps.$cluster.$domain
+1. Quarkus is configured with the user `cooluser` / `c00lp@ss`.